 This elongated greenfield site comprises agricultural land with mature hedgerows on a south-facing slope down from Brynna Road.
 The site can be accessed from the Brynna Road frontage, and has extensive views over Brynna Woods and Bryncae.
-Brynna Woods is separated from the site by a former railway line; both the woods and old railway line form an extensive SINC that would have to be protected in the design of any development.
+Brynna Woods is separated from the site by a former railway line: both the woods and old railway line form an extensive SINC that would have to be protected in the design of any development.
 The site measures 5.74 hectares and is allocated for residential development.

-12. Land east of Dolau County Primary School, Bridgend Road, Bryncae This greenfield site comprises agricultural land on a gentle slope behind bungalows and commercial premises fronting Bridgend Road, up to a prominent tree line to the south.
+12. Land east of Dolau County Primary School, Bridgend Road, Bryncae

+This greenfield site comprises agricultural land on a gentle slope behind bungalows and commercial premises fronting Bridgend Road, up to a prominent tree line to the south.
+The existing access from the A473 between "Greenacre" and "Ibiscus" is not suitable as a principal means of access, but should be used for pedestrian access.
+Access will need to be obtained from the adjoining Llanilid Strategic Site to the south.
 The site measures 3.62 hectares and is allocated for residential development.